-When Why Before you grout the base- plate This ensures that alignment can be accomplished.
+When Why Before you grout the baseplate This ensures that alignment can be accomplished.
 After you grout the baseplate This ensures that no changes have occurred during the grouting process.
-After you connect the piping This ensures that pipe strains have not altered the alignment.
+This ensures that pipe strains have not altered the alignment.
 If changes have occurred, you must alter the piping to remove pipe strains on the pump flanges.